Bribie Island North: Geography

 As the name suggests, Bribie Island North is the northerly peninsula of Bribie Island.
 It lies very close to the mainland, narrowly separated by the Pumicestone Passage which forms the western border of the locality, while the eastern border is the Pacific Ocean.
 To the north, it tapers to a long low narrow sandspit.
 The locality is undeveloped land, most of it being within the Bribie Island National Park.

 This section of the Pumicestone Passage is very narrow and very shallow (less than 2 m) with shifting sand and mud banks, which makes the northern sandspit highly dynamic in shape through natural processes of sand/mud buildup and erosion.
 During storms, waves may cross over the sandspit from the Coral Sea into the Pumicestone Passage, with the potential to break through the sandspit to create new entrances to Pumicestone Passage.
 The creation of new entrances would impact on the Caloundra suburbs of Golden Beach and Pelican Waters which would then be exposed more directly to the stronger wave action of the Coral Sea as opposed to the calmer waters of the Pumicestone Passage.

-In December 2020 wild weather began creating channels from the ocean through the northern sandspit into Pumicestone Passage.
+Most of the locality is within the Bribie Island National Park with two sections of the Bribie Island State Forest in the south of the locality.

 History

+In December 2020, wild weather began creating channels from the ocean through the northern sandspit into Pumicestone Passage.
+There was another breakthrough in 2022, while Cyclone Alfred in 2025 caused extensive erosion in the Lions Park area.